duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_06_hardware_preliminaries/10_hw_electronics_handling.md

 - If a battery has been subject to moisture and/or the case has been damaged eminently, dispose of the battery pack.
 - In case of fire use a CO2 extinguisher.
-- Storage preferably in cool, dry and ventilated area which is subject to little temperature change.
+- Store preferably in cool, dry and ventilated area which is subject to little temperature change.
 - Storage at high temperatures should be avoided.

 ### DONT's